 This is where my budget broke.
 Nobody tells you about the random stuff.

-- The Rat Incident: I found a tunnel near the coop.
-I had to buy extra hardware cloth and cement pavers to block the digging (learn how to keep rats out of chicken coop).
+The Rat Incident: I found a tunnel near the coop.
+I had to buy extra hardware cloth and cement pavers to block the digging.
+Learn how to keep rats out of chicken coop before this happens to you.

 If we look strictly at maintenance (ignoring the coop build), here is what the monthly cash flow looks like.

-Monthly operating costs for 6 laying hens average $25-$40, primarily for feed and bedding.
+Monthly operating costs for 6 laying hens average $25 to $40, primarily for feed and bedding.

 | Month | Feed | Bedding | Misc/Medical | Total | Notes |